tugrulaydos/CountryCity/README.md

 int this project you can see login logout transactions and Redis-cache and In-Memory Cache actions

 # Tools and Technologies
--In this project following tools and technologies have been used.
+- In this project following tools and technologies have been used.
 Visual Studio